supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/Pipeline/Data Hazards in Pipeline.md

 > Once a bubble is created as a result of a delay in one of the pipeline stages, a bubble moves downstream until it reaches it reaches the last stage.
 >
 > ![[Structural Hazards in Pipeline-20240811180217752.webp]]
+>
+>> [!observation]
+>> We are not counting those bubbles that moves to the subsequent stages.
+Only that one stage that stays to pick the correct value.

 ### Forwarding